-- be involved in extracurricular activities such as campus or community clubs
+- be involved in extracurricular activities (e.g., community clubs)

-- provide a written statement which details the expected contribution of studying abroad to the student's academic and career goals
+- provide a written statement with the expected contribution of studying abroad to your academic and career goals

-- provide letters of academic reference from faculty and personal references
+- provide personal and academic references from faculty

 - be willing to return to your home institution for a specified amount of time or minimum number of credits after studying abroad

-- submission of a study abroad program application on time
+- submit a study abroad program application on time

 If you have a disability, study abroad remains an option worth exploring.
-Speak with a Study Abroad Advisor at your home institution to determine what accommodations or assistance you will need and to explore potential study abroad options.
+Speak with a study abroad advisor at your home institution to determine what accommodations or assistance you will need and explore potential study abroad options.

-Study abroad programs are offered across many disciplines.
-Search BC Study Abroad’s list of short term study programs by discipline or sub-discipline, to find the program of your choice.
+You can find study abroad programs across many disciplines.
+Search the list of short-term study abroad programs by discipline or sub-discipline to find the program of your choice.

-Please meet with a Study Abroad Advisor at your home institution to discuss specific study abroad criteria and guidelines, since they will differ by institution and discipline.
+Study abroad criteria differ by institution and discipline.
+Please meet with a study abroad advisor at your home institution to discuss specific criteria and guidelines.

-There are a variety of study abroad options available, from two weeks to one full academic year.
-The short term study abroad programs listed on this website range from two weeks to two months.
+Most available study abroad options can last from two weeks to one full academic year.
+The short-term study abroad programs listed on this website range from two weeks to two months.

-Each institution has a different set of processes, requirements and documents that must accompany a student's application for studying abroad.
-Check with the destination institution hosting the short term program or field school you are interested in for specific application requirements.
-Remember to also check with your home institution regarding any documentation required to grant you permission to participate in a short term study abroad program outside your home institution.
+Each institution has a different set of processes, requirements and documents that must accompany your application for studying abroad.
+Check with the destination institution hosting the short-term program or field school you are interested in for specific application requirements.
+Remember to also check with your home institution regarding any documentation required to grant you permission to participate in a short-term study abroad program outside your home institution.